 National Leadership Program, Summer 2020

-Maria Fernanda Heredia is a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for Summer 2020.
+Maria Fernanda Heredia was a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for Summer 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Originally from New Orleans, Heredia graduated in June of 2020 from Williams College in Williamstown, MA, with a bachelor’s degree in Chemistry and Highest Honors in Art.
 Her decision to pursue these majors came from a passion for learning more about the composition of materials and research, as well as learning about non-Western works of art that spoke about indigenous narratives in Latin America.
 While at Williams, Heredia was involved in various of student-led organizations and departments that centered around inclusivity, diversity, and equity.

 Born with dyslexia and dyscalculia but not officially diagnosed with learning disabilities until her sophomore year of college, Heredia spent the last two years partnering with the Office of Accessible Education at Williams addressing systematic inconsistences that disproportionately affect students with disabilities.
 While growing up, Heredia attended public school where her struggles with writing and language were attributed to her being a Spanish-speaker, rather than a learning disability.